-The MND associations employ MND advisors, usually with a health or disability related qualification, to provide specialist information and support to people living with MND.
-This is delivered through home visits, phone contact, email and other technology for those living in remote areas and attendance at specialised MND clinics and support groups.
+The MND associations employ MND advisors who are usually professionals with a health or disability related qualification.
+MND Advisors provide specialist information and support to people living with MND.
+Support is delivered through home visits, phone contact, email and other technology for those living in remote areas and attendance at specialised MND clinics and support groups.

-Support coordinators work with MND clients who are NDIS participants (under 65 years) and assist them with putting their National Disability Insurance Scheme (NDIS) plan into action.
-Coordinators have knowledge and expertise in the coordination of support for people living with motor neurone disease (MND).
+Support coordinators work with MND clients of MND Associations who are NDIS participants (under 65 years) and assist them with putting their National Disability Insurance Scheme (NDIS) plan into action.
+Coordinators have knowledge and expertise in organising support for people living with motor neurone disease (MND).

 Your support coordinator or coordinator of supports (COS) works with you to: